Four-manifolds, two-complexes and the quadratic bias invariant

 Our rings $R$ have identity, and we work in the category of finitely generated left $R$-modules and left $R$-module homomorphisms.
 We will assume all CW-complexes are connected with basepoint, and maps between CW-complexes will be cellular and basepoint-preserving.
 Manifolds will be assumed to be smooth, closed, oriented and connected.

 \begin{acknowledgement*}

 IH was partially supported by an NSERC Discovery Grant.
 JN was supported by the Heilbronn Institute for Mathematical Research and a Rankin-Sneddon Research Fellowship from the University of Glasgow.
 We gratefully acknowledge that this research was partially supported by the Fields Institute for Research in Mathematical Sciences in April 2023, the Isaac Newton Institute in May 2024, the University of Glasgow in June 2024, and the Heilbronn Institute in November 2024.
-The authors would like to thank Diarmuid Crowley, Jens Harlander, Daniel Kasprowski and Mark Powell for helpful conversations. \end{acknowledgement*}
+The authors would like to thank Diarmuid Crowley, Jens Harlander, Daniel Kasprowski and Mark Powell for helpful conversations.
+We would also like to thank the referee for many useful suggestions which improved the exposition of this article. \end{acknowledgement*}